per1234/zzInoVIDPID/README.md

 zzInoVIDPID
 ==========
 VID/PID definitions for all common USB to serial chips for the [Arduino](https://arduino.cc) IDE.
 Used to identify ports listed on the **Tools > Port** menu.

-Arduino boards and some clones that are based on ATmega32U4 or use the ATmega16U2/8U2 chips for the USB to serial interface display the board name in the **Tools > Port** menu but other commonly used boards have other types of USB to serial chips and thus do not show the board name in the menu.
-If you have multiple serial ports on your computer it can get very confusing to remember which port is which.
-This project helps to reduce this confusion by identifying common USB to serial chips that may be used by these ports.
+Arduino boards that are based on ATmega32U4 or use the ATmega16U2/8U2 chips for the USB to serial interface display the board name in the **Tools > Port** menu.
+Other commonly used boards have different USB to serial chips without customized VID/PID, and thus do not show the board name in the menu.
+If you have multiple serial ports on your computer, it can get very confusing to remember which port is which.
+This project helps to reduce this confusion by labeling the ports of common USB to serial chips in the Arduino IDE **Tools > Port** menu with the chip name.

 ## Installation